Heart and Blood Conditions

 Patent Ductus Arteriosus Diagnosis

-To diagnose this condition, your doctor will examine your child and use a stethoscope to listen to their heart.
-Sometimes doctors find patent ductus arteriosus after hearing a heart murmur in a child who appears well.
+To diagnose this condition, your doctor will examine your child and use a stethoscope to listen for a heart murmur.
+Sometimes, doctors find patent ductus arteriosus after hearing a heart murmur in a child who appears well.
 They may not hear a murmur and not find the ductus problem until the child is older.

 If your doctor suspects patent ductus arteriosus, your child will need an echocardiogram test so the doctor can see how their heart works.
 To get more information, your child may need other tests, like chest X-rays and electrocardiogram.